 Attention all avid city-hoppers and enthusiastic trainspotters: If you’re itching for an authentic experience that encompasses all of Poland, look no further; the click-clack of Polish train tracks are calling your name.

-As one of Eastern Europe’s most extensive railway networks, these sprawling tracks showcase the very best of what Poland has to offer, paving the way to all corners of the country.
-Get beyond Warsaw to visit myriad medieval cities and countryside delights.
+As one of Eastern Europe’s most extensive railway networks, train travel in Poland showcases the very best of what the Land of Fields has to offer.
+Go beyond Warsaw to visit a myriad of medieval cities and countryside delights.
 It’s comfortable, convenient, and perfectly priced — so forget the bus.
-This is Poland from a passenger car, and we’re talking everything Polskie Koleje Państwowe.
+In this Poland travel guide we’re talking everything Polskie Koleje Państwowe.
 All aboard!

-Poland’s national railway service is operated by Polskie Koleje Państwowe (PKP) who handle all long distance, intercity rail services.
-To help you become better acquainted, here is a breakdown of the different types of PKP services that run throughout Poland:
+Most train travel in Poland is operated by the national rail Polskie Koleje Państwowe (PKP) who handle all long distance, intercity rail services.
+To help you become better acquainted, here is a breakdown of how to travel in Poland via the different types of PKP services: